Manthan-T/litterbot/README.md

 ## How to install and use/test our product

 ## Further steps we would take to make this a reality
+In order to have this product widespread, we may firstly need to host everything on the cloud, for a) better security and b) more uptime.
+We may have to implement a microservice based architechture, to enable support for more users at once and better resource efficieny.
+We would also have to actually make the robot, and recode it (while keeping the main concepts) to allow for interaction with hardware and generally work in the real world.
+We would do this using a framework called [ROS](https://www.ros.org/) which we initially looked at for making the robot simulation, but then chose Unity for the greater availability of support.
+In development, we would also use [CoppeliaSim](https://www.coppeliarobotics.com/) to simulate the robot (a tool that we also looked at using before deciding not to use ROS).

 ## Comments that could not be written (what was done inside the Unity editor)